 Aira was astonished.
 Why would that young man willingly beg on his knees for her?

-“How long are you going to take her side?”, Noah asked.
-“For seventeen years our family raised her and she is still ungrateful.
+“How long are you going to take her side?”
+Noah asked.
+“For seventeen years our family raised her, and she is still ungrateful.
 She even dared to touch me.
 Look!
 How could a lady do this?
-She’s clearly demented.”, he pointed at his disheveled hair and clothes.
+She’s demented,” he pointed at his disheveled hair and clothes.

+“Who…?”
 She slowly approached it to check whether she was seeing an illusion.
 “This… this is… that little girl?
-Or me?”, she asked confused, touching her face, then the mirror, and waving her hands.
+Or me?” she asked confused, touching her face, then the mirror, waving her hands.

 Her mind froze, thoughts no longer running through.